 The past couple of years we've had a tick boom along the west side of the state and it's happening again this year.

-Erik Foster is the medical entomologist with the Michigan Department of Community Health.
-He says reported Lyme disease cases rose 60% last year – from 98 in 2012 to 165 in 2013.
+Last year around this time, I spoke with Erik Foster, the medical entomologist with the Michigan Department of Community Health.
+Foster says reported Lyme disease cases rose from 98 in 2012 to 165 in 2013.

 Symptoms of Lyme disease